Head of Service Design

-Ella is a Senior Service Design Consultant with a particular interest in using service design to achieve social justice for vulnerable groups: she believes that service design can be transformative in offering hope to those who face tough challenges in life.
+Ella is the Head of Service Design at Innovation Unit and believes that design can be transformative in offering hope to those that face tough challenges.

 Ella Walding wins International Service Design Award 2017

 Congratulations to Ella Walding for winning Service Design Network’s International Service Design Award for her project helping the Maltese Government to apply design thinking and make change happen.

 Coach4Care workshop – how you can get involved

 Coach4Care is a service that improves the resilience and well-being of those who are caring for someone at the end of their life using coaching methods from experienced caregivers.